Linde named new Bank of Spain governor

 MADRID Luis Maria Linde, an economist who first worked at the Bank of Spain in 1983, was named on Thursday as its new governor.

-The 67-year-old was appointed to the board of the central bank just two weeks ago, fuelling speculation he was Economy Minister Luis de Guindos's favored candidate to take over.
+The 67-year-old was appointed to the board of the central bank just two weeks ago, fuelling speculation he was Economy Minister Luis de Guindos's favoured candidate to take over.

 Linde faces a tough job restoring the reputation of an institution that bears some of the blame for Spain's financial system being forced to the brink of an international bailout.